marcoandre1/.github/.github/PULL_REQUEST_TEMPLATE/merge_develop_to_release.md

 Proposed changes:

-- Changes should be logged in CHANGELOG.md file from develop
+- Changes should be logged in `CHANGELOG.md` file from `develop` branch

 ## Related issue